Challenging misconceptions about social work

-Improving Lives is a Children’s Social Work Matters campaign to reveal more of what children’s social work is really like.
-The aim is to show more of the difference our social workers make in the lives of thousands of vulnerable children and families across Yorkshire and the Humber.
+Our Improving Lives campaign aims to reveal more of what children’s social work is really like.
+We want to highlight the differences our social workers make to the lives of thousands of vulnerable children and families across Yorkshire and the Humber.

 The campaign is fronted by some of our social workers.
 They talk openly and honestly about themselves and their job so that people can see the value of social work and the positive outcomes it delivers for children and families.